-additive specification for unobserved heterogeneity u is implausible in consumer models.
-With non-separable u and monotonicity, conditional nonparametric quantiles can be shown to identify individual structural demands (see Blundell, Kristensen, and Matzkin 2014).
-With multivariate heterogeneity only certain features of average welfare contrasts are identified (see Hausman and Newey 2016).
-The conditional independence assumption on u may also be relaxed to allow for endogeneity of prices p (see Blundell, Horowitz, and Parey forthcoming).
-That study also provides new insights and policy counterfactuals for individual gasoline demand, highlighting the empirical value of RP restrictions.
+With multivariate heterogeneity only average welfare contrasts are identified, see Hausman and Newey (2016).
+The conditional independence assumption on u may also be relaxed to allow for endogeneity of prices p, see Blundell, Horowtiz and Parey (2015).
+That study also provides new insights and policy counterfactuals for individual gasoline demand, highlighting the empirical value of RP restrictions, and showing that demand responses to gasoline price changes vary in a key non-monotonic way with income.